IMAGE VIA @SANGHASEATTLE | INSTAGRAM

 From atop Beacon Hill, you can see so much of Seattle and the surrounding area.
 You can also spend some time seeing how long you can hold poses at Yoga on Beacon.
 Through one of their many class styles, you’ll find your center.
 And if you're a newbie interested in dipping their toes, they also offer a basics class, where you'll learn all the fundamentals while working on building strength and stability.

 If you're looking for a slow, gentle flow, this is not your place.
 CorePower Yoga has made a name for itself by offering challenging, fast-paced flows meant to get your muscles burning and your whole body sweating.
 If you're new to the game, sign up for their CorePower Yoga 1 class, which is an unheated session that's perfect for beginners.
-And when you're ready to move on to a more high-intensity practice, their signature heated class or Hot Power Fusion are the move.
+And when you're ready to move on to a more high-intensity practice, their signature heated class or Hot Power Fusion is the move.

 Modo Yoga may have studios peppered all over the US, but this Greenlake spot has built an environment here in Seattle that feels homegrown.
 Specializing in hot yoga, you can tone and strengthen in their signature Modo or Power Flow class, or connect your breathing with your movement for a meditative mind-body experience in their Yin sessions.
 And if you can't quite swing a membership, they often offer donation-based flows, along with community classes that are just $10 for a drop-in.
 It doesn't get much better than that!